 PRO TIP - If a CV boot tears on an axle that has more than 100,000 miles on it, it’s usually most economical in the long run to bear the cost to just replace the whole CV axle.

 Joints can also wear out if the boot is intact.
 On an outer joint on a front axle, what is commonly noticed is clicking noise when accelerating with the wheel steered fully one way or the other.
 At that point, the outer joint is under the most stress and wear will show up as noise following the wheel’s rotation.

 The inner joint is under the most stress when accelerating; regardless of direction.
 Sometimes, wear patterns can develop in the tripod joint that prevent the smooth transmission of power.

-Under heavy acceleration, a worn tripod joint can feel like oscillation in the engine position; pushing and releasing the engine side to side in rhythm following the wheel’s rotation.
+Under heavy acceleration, a worn tripod joint can feel like a front end vibration, or a distinctive oscillation in the engine position; pushing and releasing the engine side to side in rhythm following the wheel’s rotation.

 As with many things, it can vary a great deal with how the vehicle is driven.
 The axles transfer engine power to the wheels, and are more or less highly stressed depending on the driver’s relationship with the gas pedal.
 As a ballpark figure, if an axle has trouble after about 100,000 miles has passed, on most vehicles we’d say that axle had a full life.
 On a lightly driven vehicle it’s not unusual to see axles last 150,000 miles or more.

 No, you do not.
 A new CV axle on one side will work perfectly well with an old CV axle on the other side.
 There is no overlapping labor or typical discount to doing both axles instead of one.
 However, some argument could be made if one axle wore out the other isn’t far behind, and doing them both could save an eventual trip back to the shop.